 Future-proof universities and knowledge organisations practice research in open ways.
 They understand themselves as catalysts within knowledge ecosystems deeply integrated in society: a real-life laboratory.

 The COVID pandemic learned that the relationship between society and science is eminent.
-People are challenged by the complexity of contemporary human life and the intangible underlying processes.
+People are challenged by the complexity of contemporary human life, system change and the intangible underlying processes.
 Information integrity and transparency about scientific findings and the way to get there are key for an open, inclusive and democratic knowledge society in which people have trust in science and institutions.

 Research drives social progress and this changes knowledge institutions themselves.
 New generations of students, scientists, staff and stakeholders look upon that universities reinvent and adapt towards current values and embodying ethical standards, such as social inclusion, transparent governance and circular principles.